Default Bayes Factors for Testing the (In)equality of Several Population Variances: Abstract

 \section{Abstract}

 Testing the (in)equality of variances is an important problem in many statistical applications.
-We develop default Bayes factor tests to assess the (in)equality of two or more population variances, as well as a test for whether the population variance equals a specific value.
-The resulting test can be used to check assumptions for commonly used procedures such as the $t$-test or ANOVA, or test substantive hypotheses concerning variances directly.
-We further extend the Bayes factor to allow $\mathcal{H}_0$ to have a null-region.
-Researchers may have directed hypotheses such as $\sigma_1^2 > \sigma_2^2$, or want to combine hypotheses about equality with hypotheses about inequality, for example $\sigma_1^2 = \sigma_2^2 > (\sigma_3^2, \sigma_4^2)$.
-We generalize our Bayes factor to accommodate such hypotheses for $K > 2$ groups.
-We show that our Bayes factor fulfills a number of desiderata, provide practical examples illustrating the method, and compare it to a recently proposed fractional Bayes factor procedure by \textcite{boing2018automatic}.
+We develop default Bayes factor tests to assess the (in)equality of two or more population variances, as well as a test for whether the population variances equal a specific value.
+The resulting test can be used to check assumptions for commonly used procedures such as the \( t \)-test or ANOVA, or test substantive hypotheses concerning variances directly.
+We show that our Bayes factor fulfills a number of desiderata.
+Researchers may have directed hypotheses such as \( \sigma_{1}^{2} > \sigma_{2}^{2} \), they may want to extend \( \mathcal{H}_{0} \) to have a null-region, or wish to combine hypotheses about equality with hypotheses about inequality, for example \( \sigma_{1}^{2} = \sigma_{2}^{2} > (\sigma_{3}^{2}, \sigma_{4}^{2}) \).
+We extend our Bayes factor test to allow for these deviations from our proposed default and illustrate it on a number of practical examples.
 Our procedure is implemented in the R package \textit{bfvartest}.